Crawford expedition: Organizing the expedition

 On May 20, 1782, the volunteers began gathering at the rendezvous point at Mingo Bottom on the Native side of the Ohio River.
 They were mostly young men of Irish and Scots-Irish ancestry, and came primarily from Washington and Westmoreland counties in Pennsylvania.
 Many were Continental Army veterans, and many had taken part in the Gnadenhütten massacre.
 The exact number of men who took part in the expedition is unknown.
-An officer wrote to General Irvine on May 24 that there were 480 volunteers, although additional men may have subsequently joined the group.
+An officer wrote to Irvine on May 24 that there were 480 volunteers, although additional men may have subsequently joined the group.
 By examining pension files and other records, historian Parker Brown concluded as many as 583 men may have taken part in the expedition, though an unknown number of these deserted before reaching Sandusky.
-Given the daunting nature of the task ahead of them, many of the volunteers made out their "last wills and testaments" before leaving.
+Given the daunting nature of the task ahead of them, many of the volunteers made sure to prepare "last wills and testaments" before leaving.